Hi,

 4.00-6.00PM

-Part B (i) Setting up the traps
+Part B (i) Setting

 Demonstration on bats trapping methods and hands on experience for assembling the traps.
+Please wear appropriate shoes (and rain coat).
+Headlamp will be provided. |

-Activity B = 5 pax
+B = 5 pax

 10th Nov: Botanical Garden trail